mbarronaws/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 The ARN of the key and its status ("Enabled", "Disabled") are highly relevant too.
 Other type of information is displayed.
 For example: the Account Id where the key belongs to.
 Another relevant piece of information is the the target key usage, this is: encrypt and decrypt in this case.

-If you go back to the AWS console and navigate to the IAM service.
-Click in the left area to the bottom, "Encryption Keys", the key you have just created is already listed there. **Important: Remember to select the right Region in the KMS screen**.
+If you go back to the KMS console and navigate to Customer Managed Keys, the key you have just created is already listed there.
 However, as we used the create-key command without parameters, it does not contain any alias to display and looks like its alias is empty.
 See image below the region selection and the blank alias name.

 ![Figure-15](/res/S1F15.png)
 <**Figure-15**>